 6. What a blog can do – A consideration of how telling stories on the internet can affect the temporal world.

-The course will be held at 5 Fournier St, Spitalfields on Saturday 10th and Sunday 11th May from 10am -5pm.
-Lunch catered by Leila’s Cafe and tea, coffee and cakes by the Townhouse are included within the course fee of £250.
+The course will be held at 5 Fournier St, Spitalfields on 13th & 14th May from 10am -5pm on Saturday and 11am-5pm on Sunday.
+Lunch will be catered by Leila’s Cafe of Arnold Circus and tea, coffee & cakes by the Townhouse are included within the course fee of £300.

 Accomodation at 5 Fournier St is available upon enquiry to Fiona Atkins email@example.com